 Observe that the ratio of the pressure differences is very close to 1.
-This concludes solving of the forward problem, now the optimization problem needs to be set up.
+This concludes solving of the forward problem; now set up the optimization problem.

 Add a density topology feature, which can be used to distinguish between free flow and solid regions.
 This variable will be coupled back to the Laminar Flow interfaces later.
-The filter radius should not be smaller than the mesh element size, so the default will work, but a fixed value has to be chosen to make the result of the optimization mesh independent.
+The filter radius should not be smaller than the mesh element size.
+The default value will work, but a fixed value has to be chosen to make the result of the optimization mesh independent.